Chris Paul: Personal life

 Paul answers questions at a youth basketball camp in July 2009.

 Paul married his college sweetheart, Jada Crawley, on September 10, 2011.
 Together they have two children.
-The family resides in a Mediterranean-style mansion in Bel Air, which Paul bought from Avril Lavigne for $8.5 million in 2012.
+The family lives in a Mediterranean-style mansion in Bel Air, which Paul bought from Avril Lavigne for $8.5 million in 2012.
 On November 11, 2011, Paul appeared with his family on Family Feud.

 Paul is a Baptist.
-In a 2008 interview, Paul revealed that he is a Christian and attends church every Sunday whenever possible.
-He is an avid bowler and owns a franchise in the Professional Bowlers Association (PBA) League called L.A.X.
+In a 2008 interview, Paul said that he is a Christian and attends church on Sunday when he can.
+He is a bowler and owns a franchise in the Professional Bowlers Association (PBA) League called L.A.X.
 He has hosted and participated in numerous celebrity and youth bowling events as the head of the CP3 Foundation, which benefits programs in Louisiana affected by Hurricane Katrina, as well as charities in Winston-Salem.
 In 2018, Paul purchased a minority ownership stake in the Winston-Salem Dash, a minor league baseball team located in his hometown.

 Paul's brother, C.J., played college basketball at Hampton University and University of South Carolina Upstate.
 In 2004, they played against each other when Wake Forest had a preseason exhibition with USC Upstate.
 C.J. now works as Chris's personal manager.
 Paul is also close friends with football player Reggie Bush; the two once lived in the One River Place complex in the New Orleans Central Business District while Bush was playing for the New Orleans Saints.
 They also shared a personal chef.

 Paul has been a vegan since 2019 and is a brand ambassador for Beyond Meat.
 Paul is also in partnership with Gopuff, with the intentions to expand the latter's selection of plant-based foods and products, particularly those made and distributed by black- and brown-owned businesses.

 In December 2022, Chris Paul graduated from Winston-Salem State University with his bachelor's degree in communications.

 In June 2023, Chris Paul published a memoir, titled Sixty One: Life Lessons from Papa, On and Off the Court.
 The book recalls Paul's childhood in Winston-Salem, North Carolina, his relationship with his grandfather Nathaniel "Papa" Jones and his family, his high school and Wake Forest University basketball careers, and stories from his professional NBA career.